esr360/Kayzen-GS/README.md

 > Change the class name *span* to whatever you want in the [Configuration](#options).

-By default, Kayzen GS comes with reusable classes which can be used to create your column widths.
+By default, Kayzen-GS comes with reusable classes which can be used to create your column widths.
 The most basic example of a row of Kayzen columns using the default settings would look something like this:

 ```html
 <div class="row">